 Lead Information Sheets for Parents

 Lead Poisoning Prevention Guidelines for Prenatal Care Providers in Texas

 Blood Lead Testing in Texas: Reporting Information for Providers (pdf 136 KB)

 The updated Texas Childhood Blood Lead Screening Guidelines now gives healthcare providers the option to use census tracts or zip codes to determine if a child lives in a targeted area.

 Following the Centers for Disease Control and Prevention (CDC) recommendations, the following criteria was used to determine targeted areas:

 • Areas with ≥27% of housing built before 1950, and

-• Areas with ≥3% of children at ages 1 and 2 with elevated blood lead levels
+• Areas with ≥3% of children tested for lead at ages 1 and 2 with a blood lead level ≥10 mcg/dL.

 Reporting, Laws & Administrative Code